tomlqc/about-quantum/source/stories/complements/iontrap.rst

 as a mediator for the interaction between the ions.
 By properly choosing the frequency and length of **laser pulses**, the ions can be entangled, and circuit gates can be implemented.
-See also the section :ref:`entanglement in ion traps <stories/complements/entanglement:Ion traps>`.
+See also the section :ref:`entanglement of trapped ions <stories/complements/entanglement:Trapped Ions>`.

 - seminal paper by Cirac & Zoller :cite:`Cirac_1995`
 - implemented by Honeywell